7 Powerful AI Tools for Teachers’ Lesson Planning in 2026

 Key Feature: “Gems.”
 You can create a custom “Gem” (a mini-AI) trained specifically on your school’s curriculum and grading rubrics.

-Why Automation is a “Million Dollar Skill” for Teachers
+Why AI-Powered Lesson Planning is a “Million Dollar Skill”

-How to Choose the Right AI Tools for Teachers’ Lesson Plan Generator.
+How to Choose the Right AI Tools for Lesson Planning

 2. Check Curriculum & Standards Support